News

 According to the SBM-1 disclosure requirements, the company’s market position, sustainability-related elements of the strategy, business models and key value chains must be disclosed.
 To ensure that the corporate strategy is aligned with stakeholders, SBM-2 requires the company to disclose how their interests and views are taken into account in the business model.
 In accordance with SBM-3, companies are required to disclose their material sustainability-related impacts, risks and opportunities.
 Furthermore, it must be shown how these are related to the strategy and the business model.

-4. Impact, risk and opportunity management (IRO-1 and IRO-2, DC-P and DC-A)
+4. Impact, risk and opportunity management (IRO-1 and IRO-2, MDR-P and MDR-A)

-5. Metrics and targets (DC-M and DC-T)
+5. Metrics and targets (MDR-M and MDR-T)

 Companies must disclose which metrics from topical and sector-specific ESRS or which company-specific metrics they use to assess a material impact of a risk or opportunity (IRO).
 It must also disclose whether the ESRS metrics have been validated by an external party, other than the auditor of the sustainability reporting.
 In order for conclusions to be drawn about the effectiveness of the methods and measures set, the target figures used for the material sustainability aspects must be disclosed by the companies.
 This is intended to provide transparency with regard to the effectiveness of the measures and the overall progress of the targets set.